MidSize Rolex Watches

 Midsize Rolex Watches For Those In The Middle

 Lately, the line between what constitutes a ladies watch and a man’s watch has become decidedly blurred.
 While anything below 30mm still falls very much into the female category, more and more women are wearing a range of sizes traditionally aimed at a male audience.

-A 36mm piece, once the upper limit then the standard for men’s watches, is now seen as being on the small side for men and an ideal size for a ladies model.
+A 36mm piece was once the upper limit and the standard for men’s watches.
+Now, we see it as being on the small side for men and an ideal size for a ladies model.